MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * when untoggling edit, remove selected state for cards
-  * when multi-select, add greyscale transparent overlay and remove content buttons?
   * mousing over like button or menu button hides play button
   * add transition for box shadow when selecting multi select cards?
   * cards